cloudfoundry/diego-release/examples/aws/OPTIONAL.md

 Follow the instructions at [CF MySQL Deploy](https://github.com/cloudfoundry/cf-mysql-release#deploy-on-aws-or-vsphere) to deploy a standalone example.

-**Note**: The current head of the `master` branch of CF-MySQL (release v26) cannot be checked out fully due to a missing submodule.
-We recommend that you use the `release-candidate` branch until a new final release is created (v27).

 You will need to make changes to the `instance-count-overrides.yml` and `property-overrides.yml` found [here](https://github.com/cloudfoundry/cf-mysql-release/tree/master/manifest-generation/examples/standalone), as well as the `iaas-settings.yml` stub file found [here](https://github.com/cloudfoundry/cf-mysql-release/blob/master/manifest-generation/examples/aws/iaas-settings.yml).